8 11 As A Percent

 Another approach involves finding an equivalent fraction where the denominator is 100.
 While this method might not always be practical, especially with fractions that don't easily simplify to a denominator of 100, it provides a valuable conceptual understanding.

 To find an equivalent fraction with a denominator of 100, we need to determine the number by which we can multiply the denominator (11) to get 100.
-Now, unfortunately, there's no whole number that satisfies this condition.
-Here's the thing — this highlights why the division method is generally more efficient for converting fractions to percentages.
-100 is not divisible by 11.
-On the flip side, we can illustrate the principle using approximation.
+So naturally, 100 is not divisible by 11.
+On top of that, this highlights why the division method is generally more efficient for converting fractions to percentages.
+Unfortunately, there's no whole number that satisfies this condition.
+Even so, we can illustrate the principle using approximation.

 We can find a close approximation: 11 multiplied by approximately 9.09 equals 100.
 Applying this approximation: